Thangam Debbonaire: Drugs reform

 Debbonaire's treatment for breast cancer led her to support greater regulation of alcohol.
 She supports mandatory graphic health warnings on alcoholic drinks, akin to those on cigarette packaging, and has called for parliamentary debate to raise awareness of the link between alcohol and cancer.

 Debbonaire has previously called for an “evidence-based policy review” of the laws around drugs such as ecstasy and marijuana.
 She supports sending addicted users to mandatory rehabilitation programmes.
 Debbonaire has also voiced support for "drug consumption rooms", telling ministers that drug-related admissions to Bristol Royal Infirmary cost the NHS £1.3 million per year.
 On 10 July 2018, Debbonaire co-launched a campaign for drugs policy reform alongside fellow Labour whip Jeff Smith.
 The campaign was launched without policy proposals, intended as a forum for Labour members to discuss drugs policy reform.
 Shortly after launching the campaign, Debbonaire called for drug-testing services to be made compulsory at festivals and nightclubs across the UK.
 She had previously called for a Royal Commission to investigate the impact of drugs and had called for the Prime Minister to watch Drugsland, a BBC documentary on drugs in Bristol.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, Debbonaire was appointed as Senior Policy Adviser for UKAI, FGS Global and Forward Global.